A Brief History

 1968, Kilvenmani massacre.

 Not an airplane crash!
 No, this time the tragedy involved landlord and perhaps employers in Kizhavenmani village, Tamil Nadu, India (Tamil Nadu is one of 29 states in India) attacking and killing about 44 people of the “untouchable” caste that had been striking.
 The Dalit peasants (the victims), had been encouraged by communist sympathizers to strike for better wages and conditions, especially in light of recent massive improvements in Indian agricultural output.
 The massacre resulted in may reforms in India, but the struggle of the “untouchables” continues to this day.
 Many of the victims were children, which made the uproar over the killings that much more strident.
-(By the way, why is the massacre called “Kilvenmani” when that is not the name of the village?
-We do not know.)
 Of course, there was no lack of trying to blame the communists for the incident.

 Your readership is much appreciated!